cmichdemocrats/.github/profile/README.md

 ---

-Are you a new leadership member who needs access to this repository?
+Are you a new leadership member who needs access to this organization?
 Use the [cmichdemocrats-user](https://github.com/cmichdemocrats-user) account to add yourself to the organization.